EHCP Annual Review: Timeline, Questions and Free Planner

 Arrive with your written contribution, specific examples ready to share, and a clear view on whether the current EHCP outcomes are still appropriate.
 Be prepared to discuss what is working in the classroom and what is not.
 Think about which provision has had the greatest impact and which has made little difference.
 If you use quality first teaching strategies alongside targeted support, be ready to explain how both layers contribute.

-The SENCO writes the annual review report, adding all recommendations and sending it to the Local Authority.
-This report includes views from everyone, progress against outcomes, and plan recommendations.
-Your input directly informs this important document.
+The SENCO writes the annual review report and adds all recommendations.
+They then send it to the Local Authority.
+The report includes everyone's views, progress against outcomes, and plan recommendations.
+Your input directly shapes this important document.

 The SEND Code of Practice sets out what the annual review must address.
 This is not a general catch-up about how the child is doing.
 It is a focussed evaluation structured around five key areas.